mozilla/glean-dictionary/README.md

 npm run test:jest
 ```

+If you intentionally made a change to a component that results in a change
-If intended change is made to the markup, re-generate snapshots using the
+to the output of the storybook snapshots, you can re-generate them using
-following command:
+the following command:

 ```bash
 npm run test:jest -- -u